Translating Your App Content

 11. Click Translate to save the translation.

-12. Close the dialog box.
+12. Click Close to close the dialog box.

-You can now check that the correct translation has been applied to the other instances of Order, for example on the Order_Overview page.
+You can now check that the correct translation has been applied to the other instances of Order (for example, on the Order_Overview page).

-7 Replacing Text in Current Language
+Replacing Text in Current Language

-1. Ensure that your current language is the language you want to review.
+1. Ensure your current language is the language you want to review.
 Batch replace works only on the currently selected language.

-2. Select the menu item Language > Batch replace.
+2. Select the menu item Language > Batch Replace.

 The Documents/modules field is set to (all), so the dialog box shows all the translations in the current language dictionary.
 You can click Select next to this field and select only one module to reduce the scope.
-You can also search for a specific word in the Source text contains field.
+You can also search for a specific word in the Search field.
 The # column shows the locations where the text is used.
 These locations are listed in the Show occurrence section.

-8 Copying to a New Language
+Copying to a New Language

 1. Go to Language > Language Settings.
-The App Settings dialog box opens.

 Belarusian added to the app